 Lo Manthang is a whole new world on its own.
 Its remoteness and isolation from the outer world helped preserve the culture and tradition.

-While trekking in the Upper Mustang, you will experience the uniqueness of treeless landscape, rocky trails.
-And views of Nilgiri, Annapurna, Dhaulagiri and the other Himalayas are absolutely blissful.
+While trekking in the Upper Mustang, you will experience the uniqueness of the treeless landscape, rocky trails.
+And views of Nilgiri, Annapurna, Dhaulagiri, and the other Himalayas are absolutely blissful.

 You also require to have a guide to trek in Upper Mustang, since it is a restricted region you cannot do solo treks in the region.